deep-entertainment/safehouse/design/dialogs/day2breakfast.md

 >
 > Rebeca!
 >
 > Marjorie, what Rebeca means is that they know there's a witness in the case.
-That's in the documents for the trial.
-However, they do *not* know who you are and especially where you are right now.
+It's in the documents for the trial.
+However, they do *not* know who you are and certainly not where you are right now.

 > [rebeca](../characters/rebeca.md)
 >